Dadajon/100-days-of-code/competitive-programming/hackerrank/10-days-of-statistics/day-2/README.md

 This gives us a probability of 4/36 = 1/9

 # Day 2: Compound Event Probability

-### Objective
-In this challenge, we practice calculating the probability of a compound event.
-We recommend you review today's Probability Tutorial before attempting this challenge.

 ### Task
 There are 3 urns labeled X, Y, and Z.